fjaderboll/datahub-redis/README.md

 # datahub (Redis version)

 ## About
+A fast database with a Web UI to hold your IoT data.
-A database with REST API to store and retrieve time series of numbers, with a Web UI for viewing and administration.
+Use the REST API to store and retrieve time series of numbers or use the built-in MQ broker to publish or subscribe to your data.

 ## Background
 I have many IoT devices generating data and need to store that